libhal-google/libhal-__device__/README.md

 │   └── main.cpp
 └── tests
     ├── 👉 CMakeLists.txt
-    ├── 👉 conanfile.txt
+    ├── conanfile.txt
     ├── libhal.tweaks.hpp
     ├── 📛 library.test.cpp
     ├── main.test.cpp
     └── run.sh
 ```

-* 👉 = Rename instances of "library" to your library name
+* 👉 = Rename instances of "library" to an appropriate name
 * 📛 = Same as 👉 but also rename the file
 * ✍️  = Means to update these files with the correct information needed